lukewickstead/KnockoutSurvey/README.md

 ## Jasmine Tests ##

-Open the spec runner html file in a browser
+Open the spec runner html file in a browser to run the tests

 > ~/RiderProjects/KnockoutSurvey/KnockoutSurvey/KnockoutSurvey.Tests/JavaScript.Tests/SpecRunner.html